angrycaptain19/opencv-archives/README.md

 **DISCLAIMER**
 <br />Most of the code orginally from [PyImagesearch Tutorials](https://www.pyimagesearch.com/)<sup>[2](#pyimagesearch)</sup>
 I often used to refer this blogs to get understand more about Computer Vision and of course Deep Learning.
-By refering to these blogsl; I shall implemeting it on my robotics journey!
+By refering to these blogs; I shall implemeting it on my robotics journey!